-The hospital serves war wounded patients from across the region who have no access to specialized surgical care in their home countries.
+The hospital serves war-wounded patients from across the region who have no access to specialized surgical care in their home countries.

-Nine years later, MSF decided to enhance the capacity of the project by moving into another hospital structure and renovating it, to better cope with the demand resulting from the continuing unrest in neighboring countries.
+Nine years later, MSF decided to enhance the capacity of the project by moving into another hospital structure and renovating it, to better cope with the demand resulting from the continuing unrest in neighbouring countries.

 Through this move, MSF will be improving the quality of medical services provided to war victims, who usually arrive with a family member to assist their care and recovery if needed.

 “In this new and expanded facility, our highly trained and specialized medical teams from the region are able to improve the quality of care provided to our patients.
 Our highest patient quota is currently from Syria, followed by Yemen and Iraq.

 The people of these countries have already witnessed and experienced so much suffering” said Marc Schakal, MSF’s Head of Mission in Amman, Jordan.

 The hospital provides a comprehensive care package for its patients, which includes physiotherapy and psychosocial support alongside surgical interventions.

 Patients are also given accommodation, now available on site in the new location, and financial travel assistance to reach the hospital and return home after or in between treatments, if the care plan is staggered over time.

 Since 2006, the hospital has admitted over 3700 cases and conducted over 8238 surgeries.
 Cases are identified by a network of Medical Liaison Officers in the patients’ countries of origin.